Last updated: May 4, 2026

 - Check the parcel record first.
 Look up your address on the parish assessor website and see whether homestead, veteran, or freeze benefits are already showing.

 - Use the right office.
 The assessor handles exemptions and value questions.
-The tax collector handles the bill.
+The tax collector handles the bill and delinquent balance.

-- Gather last year’s federal return before you call.
-The freeze income test uses the prior year’s federal adjusted gross income.
+- Gather last year’s federal return.
+The freeze income test uses federal adjusted gross income from the year before the application.

 - Bring occupancy proof.
 Some parishes want stricter proof than others.
-Orleans asks for an ID that matches the property and a current utility or cable bill.
+Orleans is a good example because the ID and utility proof must match the property.

 - Ask whether all owners must appear.
-In Orleans, all owners who live in the home must be present for the appointment.
+In Orleans, each applicant on the homestead form must be present for the virtual appointment.

 Application checklist

-- ☐ Recent utility or cable bill if your parish wants owner-occupancy proof
+- Recent utility, cable, or landline bill if your parish wants owner-occupancy proof

 Why results differ so much by parish and city